shangleyi/insightface-training-note/README.md

 # InsightFace Training Note
 For two months, I have been training face recognition model using Deep Insight’s open source project InsightFace (https://github.com/deepinsight/insightface.git).
 All my experiments were conducted on the Tesla P40 GPU.
+All models I got from experiments are now kept by Shenzhen Sunwin Intelligent.

 ## 1. Selecting the network and loss function
 InsightFace provides a variety of network and loss function choices, but according to the author, training ArcFace with LresNet100E-IR yields the most accurate model which achieved LFW 99.8%+ and MegaFace 98.0%+.
 Unfortunately, the training process was too slow so I jumped to the second best option – training LrestNet50E-IR with CosineFace.
 I used the given cleaned ms1m dataset as my training set and after about 400000 iterations the most accurate model I got yields lfw 99.7% and agedb_30 97.6%.